 Every couple of weeks, a topic comes across that my desk that I know the people working in talent or HR would find interesting or valuable to hear about.
 So I’ve taken to writing an RPI newsletter.
 Not Recruitment Process Intelligence as usual.
 Instead, I’ll be discussing interesting Reading relating to the topic, Problems or Red Flags as a result of it, and Insights I’ve come across.

 This week, I’ve been talking about ghosting a lot.
 No, I haven’t turned this into a dating newsletter – I’m talking about candidates disappearing halfway (or further!) through a recruitment process.

 Since business started ramping back up, there have been more vacancies than candidates in many sectors.
 Top talent is continually being approached with newer, better offers and they’re dropping out of hiring processes.

 It’s becoming an issue for many talent teams who come to us because they can’t fill roles quickly enough to beat the competition.

 What I’ve Been Reading About Candidate Ghosting

-I came across this Forbes piece recently which had some eye-opening stats:
+I came across this Forbes post recently which had some eye-opening stats:

 ❌ 46% of job candidates haven’t shown up for an interview.